Why Nio Stock Is Trading Higher Today - Benzinga

-NIO Inc NIO shares are trading higher Tuesday after Morgan Stanley added the stock to its "tactical idea" list.
+Nio Inc NIO shares are trading higher Monday after the company said operations have returned to pre-COVID levels.

-According to reports, Morgan Stanley expects Nio shares to catch a boost as COVID-19 restrictions are lifted in Shanghai.
-The analyst firm also expects the EV company to benefit from new subsidies for electric car buyers.
+According to a CnEVpost report, citing an article posted on Nio's mobile application, the EV maker has resumed operations in 61 battery swap stations and 94 charging stations in Shanghai, which recently lifted COVID-19 lockdown measures.

-Following a two-month lockdown, authorities in Shanghai have reportedly started removing obstructions from buildings in an effort to prepare the city for reopening on Wednesday.
+The article indicates that the overall operations in Nio’s facilities have largely returned to pre-COVID levels.
+Nio did not immediately respond to Benzinga’s request for comment.

 Photo: courtesy of Nio.